sta210-fa20/website/content/syllabus/index.md

 In most homework assignemnts, you will apply what you've learned during lecture and lab to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
 Homework must be typed up using R Markdown and GitHub and submitted to Gradescope.

-One homework assignment will be dedicated towards experiencing statistis.
-The goal of these experiences are for you to think about how the material you're learning in the course can connect with your experiences and society at large.
+One homework assignment will be dedicated towards engaging with statistics outside of the classroom by attending statistics-related talks, particpating in a data analysis competition, listening to related podcasts, etc. More details will be provided during the semester.

 Your lowest homework grade will be dropped at the end of the semester.

 ### Quizzes

 The quizzes are an opportunity to assess the knowledge and skills you’ve learned.
 They will include both the conceptual and mathematical aspects of regression.
 More details will be provided before each quiz.

+Less weight will be given to your lowest quiz grade in the calculation of your overall quiz average.

 ### Final Project